 Terrain.org welcomes submissions on place, climate, and justice from new and experienced authors and artists alike.

-Submissions for the 2nd Annual Sowell Emerging Writers Prize (a full manuscript in poetry published by Texas Tech University Press, with a prize of $1,000) are open September 15 - November 15, 2023.
+Submissions for the 4th Annual Sowell Emerging Writers Prize (a full manuscript in nonfiction, published by Texas Tech University Press, with a prize of $1,000, plus a residency at the Lopez Cottage on the Mackenzie of up to two weeks and $1,000 to support travel to the residency) are open September 15 to November 15, 2025. ($25/entry.)

 Our online, place-based journal accepts only the finest poetry, essays, fiction, articles, artwork, videos, and other contributions—material that reaches deep into the earth’s fiery core, or humanity’s incalculable core, and brings forth new insights and wisdom.
 We are seeking work in English (or translation) from around the world, and particularly Indigenous, Native, Black, Brown, and other historically marginalized and underrepresented voices as we expand contributions relating to social, environmental, and climate justice.
 All accepted submissions by writers of color, members of the LGBTQ+ community, women, and/or other marginalized communities whose contributions explore place particularly in the context of social, environmental, or climate justice are considered for our annual Editor's Prize of $500 per genre.

-Terrain.org pays all regular contributors a minimum of $50 for each submission published.
+Terrain.org pays all regular contributors $50 for each submission published.

-We do our best to respond to general submissions within 16 weeks and ARTerrain submissions within six weeks.
+We do our best to respond to general submissions within six months and Letter to America and ARTerrain submissions within six weeks.
 Please do not submit regular submissions more than once every six months unless invited to do so.
-Do not submit non-ARTerrain submissions in the ARTerrain category.
-They will be withdrawn without comment.

 If you are a former Terrain.org contributor, or we have spoken with you at an event such as AWP, please remind us in your cover letter.